Devolution

 Devolution is the transfer of powers and funding from UK government to local authority level.
 It is important because decisions are made closer to the local people, communities and businesses they affect.

-Devolution would provide greater freedoms and flexibilities for councils to work more effectively to improve public services and outcomes for residents and businesses.
+Devolution will provide greater freedoms and flexibilities for councils to work more effectively to improve public services and outcomes for residents and businesses.

 What does devolution look like?

-A devolution deal would create a new single body, known as a Strategic Authority, for Essex.
-It would initially take the form of a combined county authority.
+A devolution deal will create a new single body, known as a Strategic Authority, for Essex.
+This will initially take the form of a combined county authority.

-These arrangements would be agreed prior to the first Mayoral election, which would take place in May 2026.
+These arrangements will be agreed prior to the first Mayoral election, which will take place in May 2026.

-The key functions of the strategic authority would include strategic transport functions, such as support for buses, trains and concessionary fares, skills and driving economic growth.
+The key functions of the strategic authority will include strategic transport functions, such as support for buses, trains and concessionary fares, skills and driving economic growth.

-• better co-ordination of transport across the whole county
+• improved co-ordination of transport across the whole county to make it easier for people to commute and travel

-• better skills because money is spent locally rather than by the UK government
+• better skills and training for adults, tailored to the jobs available locally because money is spent locally rather than by the UK government

 • more strategic control over planning and housing